keyneston/fscache/README.md

 It works, but is rough around the edges.

+## Why

+CtrlP is amazing for jumping around a repo, but it really struggles with listing all the files to fuzzy search from.
+For a long time I had a bit of code in my ctrlp config that essentially boiled down to:

+`[ cwd -e $HOME ] && "echo can't run ctrlp from home"`.

+This worked, and prevented me from locking up my VIM every time I had the misfortune of invoking it from the home directory.
+Combine this with `git ls-files` and I had a working solution.

+That was until I started working in a monorepo with around 50k files.
+Even with `git ls-files` CtrlP was struggling.
+Enabling caching made it manageable but I was constantly struggling with the cache being out of date.

+So `fscache` was born.
+Something that would monitor and maintain a cache.
+Then provide some tools for reading from it and quickly filtering it down to relevant data.
+This made working in the monorepo quick, and allowed me to hop around from my home directory.

 ## CtrlP & VIM

 `fscache` can be used with VIM and CtrlP by using something like the following